smartdevicelink/sdl_hmi_integration_guidelines/docs/BasicCommunication/SetAppProperties/index.md

 !!!

 !!! may
-* Request `UpdateSDL` after setting app properties to enforce SDL to perform PTU.
+* Send an [UpdateSDL](../../sdl/updatesdl) RPC after setting app properties to force SDL to perform a PTU.
 * Send `SetAppProperties` (enabled=false) to add web engine apps to SDL that won't be installed on the HMI

 !!!